-Most covers should have good contrast between elements and vibrant colors, which will prevent bland-looking design.
+Most covers should have good contrast between elements and vibrant colors, which will prevent a bland-looking design.
 Unless you are specifically creating a moody cover, blandness is an enemy.
-Take a look at difference in the same cover – first option is the normal cover, the second one is with the contrast and vibrancy stripped out from it and the last one is with contrast and vibrancy raised to the max.
+Take a look at the difference in the same cover – the first option is the normal cover, the second one is with the contrast and vibrancy stripped out from it and the last one is with contrast and vibrancy raised to the max.

 The bland grey color is not a friend as the main color on the cover.
 It rarely should be dominant on the cover (unless it fits in because the cover is moody and conceptual).

 A good amount of contrast brings out all the colors well and makes the cover more vibrant, thus more interesting.

 BUT too much contrast and vibrancy can also become jarring.
 So it’s a balancing act.

 One of the details that shouldn’t be overlooked, is if all the lighting and shadows are done right.
 That is if the sun shines from the right side on buildings in the background of the cover then it should be the same on the main character.
 If they differ then you can tell that the designer didn’t do his job well.